-Under virus strain, Europe’s leaders plea at UN for unity
+Under virus strain, Europe’s leaders plead at UN for unity

 “If we’re truly going to defeat this virus we’ll have to do even more to enhance international cooperation,” Dutch Prime Minister Mark Rutte said.
 “We can’t tackle today’s challenges with yesterday’s structures.”

-Other leaders lamented growth of international cyber attacks, disinformation and used the U.N. virtual floor to call attention to conflicts from Kashmir to the Mideast to Georgia in the Caucasus.
-Palestinian President Mahmoud Abbas on Friday called for an international conference next year to launch a “genuine peace process” for the Mideast.
+Other leaders used the U.N. virtual floor to call attention to conflicts from Kashmir to the Mideast to Georgia in the Caucasus.
+Palestinian President Mahmoud Abbas on Friday called for an international conference next year to launch a “genuine peace process” for his region.

-Raf Casert in Brussels, Nicole Winfield in Rome, Joseph Krauss in Jerusalem contributed to this report.
+Raf Casert in Brussels, Nicole Winfield in Rome, Barry Hatton in Lisbon, Joseph Krauss in Jerusalem and Jenn Peltz in New York contributed to this report.
 Longtime Associated Press international correspondent Angela Charlton is the AP’s Paris bureau chief.
 Follow her on Twitter at http://twitter.com/acharlton